desi-bgs/bgs-cmxsv/README.md

 # bgs-cmxsv
-BGS Commissioning and Survey Validation
+BGS survey planning during Commissioning and Survey Validation phases of the DESI survey.